sjchoure/USB-CDC-Devices/README.md

 - degrees(rad)
 - void printf_d(const char*,uint8_t);
 - void printf_d_v(const char*,uint8_t,uint8_t);
 - void delay(int);
+#### Mutlithreading Addon
+To enable the Multithreading, make the #define MT 1 in util/libusb.h To use threading, the library provides standard calls to the pthread.h library.
+It uses a MUTEX named as serial_port_mutex for making the serial_port accessible to either of the thread.

+To get an idea about the threading see the example in src folder thread.c.
+It shows how to the threads can access each pin independent of what the other thread is doing.

 ## Compilation
 To compile the source code just run with make command.
 It will automate all the neccessary task.
 Errors will be displayed at each stage if encountered.
 Inside the master directory:

-To build do,
+**To build a particular "file.c" inside the src folder do,**
+> make Target=file

+*Eg.*
+> make Target=program
+or
-> make program
+> make Target=thread

-To run the executable do,
+**To run the executable do,**
+> sudo ./file

+*Eg.*
 > sudo ./program
+or
+> sudo ./thread

-To remove the executable file do,
+**To remove the executable "file" do,**
+> make clean Target=file

+*Eg.*
+> make clean Target=program
+or
-> make clean
+> make clean Target=thread

 To disable the Debugging Print Statements make #define DP 0 from 1 in util/libusb.h, this will make all logs to disable.